James-M-Boyette/james-m-boyette/README.md

 <container align="left">
   <div>I'm a Software Engineer, former Teacher, and PC Enthusiast who is currently ...
     <ul>
+      <li>🏫 doing software development as a Subject Matter Expert for BitDegree (an Ed-Tech start-up)</li>
       <li>🌱 drilling algorithm practice, because I need that muscle to be über <img src="https://media.giphy.com/media/ZeMfdHufqiKGoBKuz0/giphy.gif"
     width="30px"></img>,</li>
       <li>👨🏻‍🏫 teaching an entrepreneur to code while developing their website, and</li>